-Guided by Dr Paul Bahn

-The world's leading archaeologist on prehistoric rock art, Paul is one of our best-known Guide Lecturers.
+Guided by Dr Jeremy Bennett A British archaeologist, Jeremy was awarded his PhD at Magdalene College, Cambridge.
+His research focuses on the development of agrarian landscapes of Malta and Gozo.

 Price includes

 - Expert Guide Lecturer & Professional Tour Manager

 - Entries to all sites as per the itinerary

 - Field notes

-- All taxes & gratuities
+- · All taxes & gratuities

 Included travel

 All local transport

 Accommodation

-• Accommodation in Porto, Foz Côa
+• Accommodation in Valletta

 Culinary inclusions

-- 6 breakfasts, 5 lunches & 6 dinners
+• 6 breakfasts, 5 lunches & 6 dinners

-- Water with all meals, wine & tea or coffee with

-Dates & prices per person

-Date Twin/Dbl Share SS
+· Water with all meals, wine & tea or coffee Dates & prices per person Twin/Dbl Share SS \$5,615 7th - 13th Apr \$1.080 EARLY BOOKING OFFER - SAVE \$420pp on the above price.
+See page 2 for full details.
+For full details of this tour visit andantetravels.com/amal

-20th - 26th May \$4,810 \$4,329 \$475 \$428

-For full details of this tour visit andantetravels.co.uk/apor